 Handling being on your own:

 Even an amicable divorce can be stressful.
-With or without divorce lawyers, your life and dreams change so drastically, it can shatter you during a divorce.
+With or without divorce lawyers, your life and dreams change so drastically, they can shatter you during a divorce.
 Many people seek refuge in their work during these difficult times.
 However, what if the stress impacts your job negatively?

 Since your marriage, you’ve been a couple – a unit.
 Now, you are preparing meals for one and eating alone.
 Sleeping alone.
 And going out alone.
 Returning to being single can be a harsh adjustment.